How to Use Loom Videos in your Interior Design Process to Enhance Client Experience

 The screen recording software I use and love for my business is called Loom.
-It’s also what I recommend to my designers for various aspects of their business: their client experience process, their design process, and their backend internal processes to communicate with and provide support to their clients and team.
+It’s also what I recommend to our interior designers for various aspects of their business: their client experience process, their design process, and their backend internal processes to communicate with and provide support to their clients and team.
 In this post I’ll also share some examples of how you can use screen recording software and videos in your design process to elevate your client experience.

 In addition to being quick to set up and having an intuitive interface, using software like Loom in your business is beneficial for both your client-facing processes and your backend internal processes.